agn453/Z280RC/README.md

-Updated the DS1302 timekeeper chip TIME program (in the utilities directory) to support a Banked system (this makes adjusting the time-of-day easier that using the CP/M-Plus DATE command).
+Updated the DS1302 timekeeper chip TIME program (in the utilities directory) to support a Banked system (this makes adjusting the time-of-day easier than using the CP/M-Plus DATE command).

 Interrupt and Trap handling using Interrupt Mode 3 has been tested for System Calls and error traps (divison by zero, divide quotient exceptions,